meadsteve/meadsteve.github.io/_posts/2022-09-23-docker-build-caching.markdown

 image and use it as a cache source.

 ### `--cache-from`
 This is the part that speeds up our build.
-Now for any of the layers in our docker container that haven't changed the build can be skipped.
+Now the build steps can be skipped for any layers in the image that haven't changed.

 ### `docker push ${IMAGE}`
 This final step keeps the cache up to date.
 If one of the layers has changed, for example if a dependency has been